This post may contain affiliate links. See my privacy policy for details.

 Troubleshooting this Lemon Glaze

-- If you have a watery glaze, you have too little icing/powdered/confectioners sugar.
-It can get really packed together in the bags that it comes in, so someone that uses 2 cups of packed icing sugar is going to have a very different result from the person that uses 2 cups of loosely packed or sifted confectioners sugar.
+- If you have a watery glaze, you have too little icing/powdered/confectioners’ sugar.
+It can get really packed together in the bags it comes in, so someone who uses 2 cups of packed icing sugar is going to have a very different result from the person who uses 2 cups of loosely packed or sifted confectioner’s sugar.

-- Don't use lemon juice to make the flavour more prominent, use lemon zest and make it as small as you can.
-It works wonderfully to add that lemon flavour!
+- Don’t use lemon juice to make the flavor more prominent; use lemon zest to make it as small as possible.
+It works wonderfully to add that lemon flavor!

 What can you use this lemon glaze on?